Grumpyface Studios: Bring Me Sandwiches!!

 Bring Me Sandwiches!! is a cartoony 2D puzzle-platform game released on the iOS App Store on October 10, 2011, and published by Adult Swim Games.
 It received a Metacritic score of 82.

 Super Mole Escape

 Super Mole Escape is a cartoony 2D top-down "endless digger" released on the iOS App Store on July 30, 2012, and published by Adult Swim Games.
 The game has a Metacritic score of 85% based on 9 critic reviews.

 The Amazing World of Gumball: Mutant Fridge Mayhem

 Mutant Fridge Mayhem is a 2D arena-based "beat em up" published by Cartoon Network and released on the iOS App Store on November 27, 2012.
 It received an Honorable Mention as part of the "Cynopsis Kids 2nd Annual !magination Awards 2013" for "Best Video Game for a TV Series/Special".

 Regular Show: Ghost Toasters

 Ghost Toasters is a side-scrolling shooter published by Cartoon Network and released on the iOS App Store and Google Play on November 21, 2013.

-Note: First Grumpyface Studios Android game.
+It is Grumpyface Studios's first Android game.